learn-co-curriculum/dsc-curriculum-guidelines/updating_the_conda_env/README.md

 ## Steps

 ## Confirm that you have all the packages you need to.
+In the [learn environment we ask students to use](https://github.com/learn-co-curriculum/dsc-data-science-env), a handful of packages are specifically left out.
+This is mostly becuase these can often cause problems when installing and we'd rather not frontload all these issues in the student experience.
+Also, they are only used in a few labs.

-Run the `package_check.py` file in this directory and confirm that there are no errors, `pip install` the appropriate packages until everything is installed. _Note:_ This list is not yet comprehensive, if things are missing, add to it!
+To make sure you have these correctly installed run the `package_check.py` file in this directory and confirm that there are no errors, `pip install` the appropriate packages until everything is installed. _Note:_ This list may not be comprehensive, if things are missing, add to it!

 ## Update your local conda environment
 * Update all packages `conda update --all`